Illinois Hunting License

 Migratory Waterfowl Requirements

-Hunting licenses are good from Jan.
-1 to March 31 of the next year.
+All hunting licenses and stamps are effective from date of purchase through March 31 of the following year.
 Illinois residents are able to purchase a lifetime hunting license.

 Where to Buy an Illinois Hunting License